 Round table : Plastic pollution & recycling solutions in Africa and Asia

-The next editions of the PO lab will be international, and will start at the end of the year in the Mediterranean basin and on the African continent.
+The next editions of the OnBoard Laboratory will take place internationally, starting at the end of the year in the Mediterranean basin and on the African continent.
 A change of scenery and stakes, which we introduced with a round-table discussion with 4 panelists.
 Matthieu Witvoet, Pascale Martel Naquin, Said Benhamid and Jean-Baptiste Grassin were Simon Bernard’s guests to share with the public an inventory of plastic pollution in Africa and Asia.

 The objective: explore sustainable solutions that can help prevent the deluge of plastic.
 The stakes are high.
 Ninety percent of marine plastic in the world comes from coastal cities in South America, Africa and Asia.

 The economy of plastic recycling

 While in Europe, where plastic waste is above all considered a source of problems, the round table speakers emphasized that elsewhere in the world, plastic collection and recovery sustain whole economies.
 Citing his own country as an example, Saïd Benhamida – co-founder of the startup Mika, which collects and recycles plastics along the Moroccan coast – estimates that 30,000 to 40,000 waste pickers make a living from recycling in Morocco.
 So many people cannot be left aside. « You have to create value, develop an additional revenue stream for communities, to hold their interest in recycling. »